Date: 28 January 2014. Heaters Debunked.

 change.
 The best part though is that because my initial costs were

 so low, replacing it will be painless.
 For me, being able to redo the

 interior cushions and valances is fun, and not expensive.

 So anyway, as I was saying before I went off on the *Rabbit

 Trail many of the heating methods flogged by others don't seem to work

 well for me.
 I'm a southern girl, so my tolerance for cold is not

-my budget would cooperate I'd even suggest one of those nifty
+Now if my budget would cooperate I might even suggest one of those nifty

 Newport heaters -- something that runs off diesel as the propane ones burn